-A simple hack to help you remove the smell from dish cloths.
+Even with regular washing kitchen dishcloths can develop an odor.
+But, there is a simple hack you can use to help you remove those smells!
 This is a simple way to save money by cleaning rather than replacing.

 Other helpful ideas: